Obituary of Stephen W. Easton

 He is survived by his wife, Diane Grenoble Easton, and by his daughter Delia Easton (Charley Seagle), his sons, Brian Andreson (Joan), Cole Andreson, Daniel Seeber (Kella), as well as 6 grandchildren he doted on: Xela Seagle, Juniper Seagle, Siobhan Seagle, Stevyn Seagle, Deklan Seeber and Leland Seeber.
 He was predeceased by his sister, Susan Lescault and survived by his two brothers Albert Easton (Susan) and Nicholas Easton (Sally) and his sister Alice Geoffrey (Ted).
 He is also survived by many nieces, nephews, grandnieces and grandnephews, as well as his former wife, Jean Anaporte.

 Friends and family may call at Applebee Funeral Home on Friday, December 6, from 4 to 7 PM.
 A memorial service is planned, also at the funeral home, the following morning at 10:30 AM.
-In lieu of flowers, anyone who would like to make a charitable contribution in Steve’s memory is asked to consider one of the many he supported through the years: the Southern Poverty Law Center, Doctors Without Borders, or the Hudson Mohawk Humane Society.To send flowers to the family of Stephen Easton, please visit Tribute Store
+In lieu of flowers, anyone who would like to make a charitable contribution in Steve’s memory is asked to consider one of the many he supported through the years: the Southern Poverty Law Center, Doctors Without Borders, or the Hudson Mohawk Humane Society.To send flowers to the family or plant a tree in memory of Stephen Easton, please visit Tribute Store